- for Frequent Flyers90

 The Arrival Plus card is great for frequent fliers, too.
 While this card does not help fast-track you to elite status, you can use your stash of Arrival miles to help pay for flights and minimize your out-of-pocket costs as more and more airlines are requiring you to spend certain dollar thresholds in order to earn status.

-In the second year of card membership, the annual fee is $89.
+The annual fee is $89 (waived first year).
 In order to offset the fee, you’ll need to spend $2,225 to earn 4,450 miles (since each dollar spent earns 2 miles).
 If you spend about $2,000 per month on this card, you’ll pay off the annual fee in just over two months.

 Either $5 or 3% of the amount of each transfer, whichever is greater